-ASIL is the sole Member of the Syndicate and for the 2021 & 2022 Year of Account is also providing capital on behalf of Syndicate 1955.
-The FAL for both Syndicates as set by Lloyd's, has been funded through a combination of collateralised letters of credit, investments and cash.
+ASIL is the sole Member of the Syndicate and for the 2021, 2022 & 2023 Year of Account is also providing capital on behalf of Syndicate 1955.
+The FAL for both Syndicates, as set by Lloyd's, have been funded through a combination of collateralised letters of credit, investments and cash.